 Describe a time when your boss asked you to do something you felt was wrong, inappropriate or even unethical?

 Back at Kent State University, I worked as a student nurse during the graveyard shift.
 One of our patients was admitted for alcohol withdrawal.
 We needed to continue restraining this patient but I thought hospital policy required a doctor signature.

 One of the other nurses told me that we did not need signed doctors orders, but I felt she only said this because it would have been too hard to obtain at 2:00 AM.

 I was almost certain this was hospital policy, so I called my professor up at 2:00 AM and asked her advice.
 She said I was right and to follow proper channels.
 So then I tracked down the patients doctor to get his signature before the current order expired.

 The patient continued receiving treatment and we followed hospital policy.
 It just seem like the right thing to do.

 Inside the Complete Interview Answer Guide, Don shows job seekers how to prepare for behavioral questions.
-The 201+ sample answers in the guide will quickly help you craft your own professional answers for ALL types of interview questions for any occupation.
+The 201+ sample answers in the guide will quickly help you craft your own professional answers for ALL types of STAR interviews.